phillipbarron/2fa-cli-util/README.md

 ### todo

-* allow fetching of keys from secret manager or similar
+* allow fetching / synchronisation of keys from secret manager or similar